fartem/dev-stack/ruby/README.md

 # Ruby Dev Stack

-All libraries and tools used in Ruby projects.
+All libraries and tools that are using in Ruby projects.

 ## Gems